evonnec/coding_challenges/README.md

 # coding_challenges
-a collection of coding challenges that i've implemented
+a collection of coding challenges that i've implemented over the years each folder contains the submissions and input for different challenge from a different company